padmassun/btap-development-environment/docs/admin_tasks.md

 # Administrator Tasks

 ## Merge Master and Submit a pull request
-First clone a freash copy from the repository, then switch to the feature branch..in our case nrcan
+First clone a fresh copy from the repository, then switch to the feature branch..in our case nrcan
 ```bash
 git nrcan-standards
 git merge origin/master